peresalisson/peresalisson/README.md

-Welcome, my name is Alisson, I'm 23y old and currently taking a degree in Software Development in the Polytechnic Institute of Bragança, Portugal.
+Welcome, my name is Alisson, I'm 23y old and currently taking a degree in Software Development in the Polytechnic Institute of Bragança.

 ✔ Skills: C#, ASP.NET, WebServices, SQL Server and MySQL, HTML, CSS + Bootstrap and React.js;